HanNieWHU/REMM/README.md

 # REMM:Rotation-Equivariant Framework for End-to-End Multimodal Image Matching
 The objective of this research is Rotation-Equivariant Framework for End-to-End Multimodal Image Matching.
+It will be a long time for the release of full codes since the paper is under review.
 Pretrained weights will be able soon...
 # result
 (a)OPT-SAR：SEN2 & SEN1